kienleholdings/typescript/README.md

 ### Module

-The compiler's module option should be `commonjs`. (`compilerOptions.module`)
+The compiler's module option should be `esnext` or `commonjs` depending on project requirements.
+(`compilerOptions.module`)

-> **Why?** Commonjs works best with both browsers and the current version of Node.js.
-As Node.js
+> **Why?** esnext works the best for code splitting and tree shaking with Webpack, however, most
-> progresses, we may move to es2015 or esnext for node-only projects, but that isn't considered
-> stable enough.
+> versions of node.js don't accept the `import` keyword as of yet.
+If you're using a version of
+> node.js that doesn't accept `import`, we recommend you stick with commonjs.

 <!-- prettier-ignore-start -->
 ```JavaScript